mhajas/keycloak-workshop/README.md

    - Roles `admin` and `user`
    - Users `admin` (with roles `user` and `admin`) and `user` (with role `user`) with passwords `admin` and `user`.

+   Keycloak needs to be aware of locations of each application it is securing, therefore the file `keycloak/k8s-resources/keycloak-realm-import.yaml` needs to be updated with the actual URLs.

+   - For Minikube execute the following command.
+     ```bash
+     NAMESPACE=keycloak-namespace MINIKUBE_IP=$(minikube ip) envsubst < keycloak/k8s-resources/keycloak-realm-import.yaml | kubectl -n keycloak-namespace apply -f -
+     ```
-   Keycloak needs to be aware of locations of each application it is securing, therefore the file `keycloak/k8s-resources/keycloak-realm-import.yaml` needs to be updated with the actual URLs (Note this step can be done later in the Keycloak admin console).
-Look for the comment `# REPLACE WITH APPLICATION_URL` and replace the URLs with actual values.
+   - For the other Kubernetes clusters update URLs manually.
+Note this step can be done later in the Keycloak admin console.
+Look for the comment `# REPLACE WITH [APPLICATION]_URL` and replace the URLs with actual values.
 Note the comment sometimes contains information to append `/*` to the URL.
    Then execute the following command:
      ```bash
      kubectl -n keycloak-namespace apply -f keycloak/k8s-resources/keycloak-realm-import.yaml
      ```

 #### Validate Keycloak deployment